bhagattirth/326_Fit_Together/docs/milestone3.md

 -   blocked: [String], &emsp; **List of blocked users ids**

 ## Testing the Site
 Use the link https://ufit12.herokuapp.com/public/ to use website.
 You may create your own login or use our sample login (username: bhagat@gmail.com, password: Test12345$).
+Signing up/Logining will show you our authentication system.
+Once you are logged in, you may check out the profile page first; this page will allow the user to edit their information that other users can see (by changing user information in the database).
+The match page allows the user to find a match with another member (which is stored in the database); they can check out the other users profile to make their decision and select the accept or reject button.
+Once, the user get a match with another user, the event stored in th database and is displayed on the match history page.
+On this page, user can view all past workouts with members with a active account and do other various things.

 ## Division of Labor